 Eric is currently in-network with most insurance companies, and also accepts MVAs, PIPs and worker's compensation claims.

-NOTE : Not all insurance companies cover herbs-only practice.
+NOTE : Not all insurance companies cover herbs-only practice if that is your preference.
 Please talk to us about your insurance benefits so we can make sure things are squared away before you come in.

 No frills.
 No fuss.
 No fancy spa culture.